-- Funds used to pay for health insurance will not be used to calculate dues regardless of the fund from which they are allocated (No date source citation available). - Dues are to be 3% of the Operations line contained in the State of Illinois Budget as approved by the General Assembly and signed by the Governor.
-Partners for Conservation Program cost-share funds may also be considered when calculating the 3% dues when those funds are designated as operational funds by the Department of Agriculture (Annual Meeting July 2002). - Active Voting Members shall be the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full by January 1 of each year which qualifies them to be a District in good standing.
-Each shall be represented by one Delegate and one Alternate Current Director appointed by the District governing body.
+- Funds used to pay for health insurance will not be used to calculate dues regardless of the fund from which they are allocated (No date source citation available). - Dues are to be 5% of the Operations line contained in the State of Illinois Budget as approved by the General Assembly and signed by the Governor.
+Partners for Conservation Program cost-share funds may also be considered when calculating the 5% dues when those funds are designated as operational funds by the Department of Agriculture (updated July 2023) - Active Voting Members: Shall be all of the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full (per Article #1 Section #6, A) which qualifies them to be a District in good membership standing.
+Each shall be represented by one delegate and one alternate delegate appointed by the respective District's governing body.
 Each District shall have one vote.
-A District in good standing shall have privileges of being represented by the Association and Directors able to hold office, vote in Association matters, and participate in Association programs (By-Laws as amended and approved July 2009). - Affiliate Members of the Association shall consist of any individual, company, corporation or agency interested in supporting, financially or through active participation, the conservation, improvement, management, and multiple use of the natural resources of the State of Illinois.
-(By-Laws as amended and approved July 2009). - The yearly dues of the Active Voting Member shall be as recommended by the Board of Directors and approved by the Active Voting Delegates at each Annual Meeting of the Association (By-Laws as amended and approved July 2009). - The dues payment deadline may be extended by the President with concurrence of the Executive Committee for a named, definite period of time due to extenuating circumstances (By-Laws as amended and approved July 2009).
+A District in good membership standing shall be represented by the Association and its Board of Directors.
+Directors from Districts in good membership standing are eligible to hold office, vote on Association matters at the Annual Delegate Meeting, and participate in Association programs.
+Districts do not need to be in good membership standing to participate in any agreement where the Association receives funds to administer said agreement.
+(By-Laws as amended and approved July 2023). - Affiliate Members of the Association shall consist of any individual, company, corporation or agency interested in supporting, financially or through active participation, the conservation, improvement, management, and multiple use of the natural resources of the State of Illinois.
+(By-Laws as amended and approved July 2009). - Annual Dues Recommendation: The amount of the annual dues assessed to Active Voting Members shall be as recommended by the Board of Directors and approved by the Active Voting Delegates at each Annual Meeting of the Association.

+(By-Laws as amended and approved July 2023).

+The dues payment deadline may be extended by the President with concurrence of the Executive Committee for a named, definite period of time due to extenuating circumstances (By-Laws as amended and approved July 2009).